cspades/predi-home/README.tex.md

 3) [An Unsupervised User Behavior Prediction Algorithm Based on Machine Learning and Neural Network For Smart Home (2018)](https://ieeexplore.ieee.org/document/8458105)

 These three papers provide a relatively comprehensive overview of smart home technology that are augmented with machine learning algorithms.
 Most practical applications of smart home predictive automation utilize unsupervised learning to analyze a dataset for approximately similar trajectories or sequences/patterns that can be applied to smart home control policies.
 Not many general distinctions/interpretations are made about how such information is used, so we can arbitrarily assume that the implementation of the policy is application-specific, some combination of control dependent on relevant/guiding input from human-computer interfaces, conservative pre-programmed algorithms on a case-by-case basis, and/or autonomously induced and generalized policies through optimization or ambient machine learning.
 In my project, the supervised component will focus on the third case (via imitation learning), while the unsupervised component will focus on the first case (via data summarization).
 Note that the second case (smart home programming) is perhaps the most effective, yet it is the least flexible/generalizable, as it is artificially designed through deterministic code by resourceful engineers with large amounts of smart home design experience and application-specific usage data on smart home resident(s) with simplifying assumptions on feature control policies.
 No machine learning is applied whatsoever, which makes it no different from any other technologically-empowered home.
 Other research and industry work is centered on the networking, hardware, and security perspectives of computation on the edge and cloud.
-Due to the lack of existing advanced smart homes and unsolved challenges in security/privacy, Predi-Home is a primitive yet groundbreaking application of machine learning and adaptive control in smart homes.
+Due to the lack of existing advanced smart homes and unsolved challenges in security/privacy, Predi-Home is a hypothetical yet groundbreaking application of machine imitation learning in smart homes.

 ## Development Notebook